 Sometimes their "advice" is based on experience.
 It doesn't have to be their experience, though; it's often a third- or fourth-hand account ("My cousin's roommate's girlfriend's dog walker got bit once"), and if you've ever played a game of Telephone you know that the more times a story is told, the further it gets from the original.

-Finally, some may believe that accidents can be resolved fairly without involving the courts.
-This is so sweetly naive that I'm hesitant to address it, but not everyone will do the right thing of their own volition.
-Will a trucker's employer and insurance carrier fall all over themselves to fairly compensate a motorist injured by their employee, or will they look for ways to dodge responsibility?
-Be they people or businesses, most will look out for number one before all else.
-Since they aren't reliably altruistic, the civil justice system determines if they have any obligation to those they may have hurt.Furthermore, it's not just (allegedly) well-meaning people who create this negative stereotype about attorneys.
+Furthermore, it's not just (allegedly) well-meaning people who create this negative stereotype about attorneys.
 Some organizations want to limit what the law is capable of doing for injured people.
-This concept is called tort reform.
+This is called tort reform.
 Its supposed purpose is "the prevention of lawsuit abuse and frivolous litigation," which might sound admirable on its surface but is mostly just an effort by businesses to cover their assets in the event of their negligence.
 Local Chambers of Commerce (organizations of businesses that promote and protect their interests) cooperate with tort reformers in seeking caps on recoveries and limiting what kinds of cases can even be brought before a court, alleging that it's a waste of time and money to oblige certain petitioners.
 These cases often aren't actually frivolous; their plaintiffs suffer serious and traumatic injuries, and every talking head that wants to deride them should feel like a proper jackass.

 Am I saying that every single case that comes before the court has merit?
-That's probably a tad idealistic.
+That's probably a bit idealistic.
 The important thing, though, is that everyone is still entitled to a chance at recovery.
-We don't decide beforehand what the law will take seriously--that's worked out in real time by the justice system.
+We don't decide beforehand what the law will take seriously; that's worked out in real time by the justice system.
 Those who bring meritless lawsuits don't usually win them, and they end up paying out the nose for their attempts to waste the court's time.
 Tort reformers push for legislation that robs people of their Constitutionally-protected shot at justice, and they want it because it would protect the financial interests of the businesses they serve.
-The umbrella of the law is meant to equitably protect everyone willing to stand beneath it, but these groups want it to stop raining entirely.
+The umbrella of the law is meant to equitably protect everyone willing to stand beneath it, but these groups want it to stop raining altogether.

 Ultimately I'm trying to point out that it's ridiculous to avoid a class of professionals whose help you need.
-Many things--machinery, medicine, the law--are highly complex, and rather than hopelessly try to decipher them ourselves, we reach out to those who are trained to navigate their twists and turns.
+Many things—machinery, medicine, the law—are highly complex, and rather than hopelessly try to decipher them ourselves, we reach out to those who are trained to navigate their twists and turns.
 Those who advise someone against contacting attorneys are at best misguided and at worst acting against that person's best interests.

 Let's End This Myth.